 Coming up at Burrough Green:

-St Augustine’s Project After many years of planning and fund raising we are finally able to carry out significant work to provide a modernised facility meeting the needs of our community.
+St Augustine’s Project After many years of planning and fund raising we were finally able to carry out significant work to provide a modernised facility meeting the needs of our community.
 We are particularly grateful and would like to acknowledge the grant that we have received form the Amey Community Fund (part of the Landfill Communities Fund) which has contributed towards the cost of this project.
 We would also like to acknowledge contributions made by the All Churches Trust and Headley Trust.

 Some additional village links which might interest you: